Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Polio is a disease caused by infection with the polio virus.
 While most polio infections show no symptoms, others can result in paralysis of arms or legs and even death.
 Paralysis occurs in about 1 in 200 people infected with the polio virus.

-Polio can be spread by contact with the bowel movements (stool) of an infected person.
+Polio can be spread by contact with the stool of an infected person.
 This can happen by eating food or drinking water contaminated with stool.

 Due to immunization, polio has been eliminated in most parts of the world.
-In 1994, Canada was certified as a "polio free" country.
-Within the last 30 years, the only polio cases in British Columbia were unimmunized residents who had contact with polio-infected visitors from another country.
+In 1994, Canada was certified as a “polio free” country.
+However, until polio is eliminated globally, immunization is the best protection.

 Mature Minor Consent